 All around you – with you – allies seem to weather the storm, resilient raindrops in a squall of sonic power.
 Or maybe you face the gale alone at this moment, but you know you are part of something much bigger.
 This is your storm, after all.
 (Gamble: 2021).

 I thought back to gigs I’d been at.
 I’d seen, for instance, the Irish band Primordial tour in support of their album The Gathering Wilderness (2006).
 Facing away from the crowd, as floor toms pummeled like pelting raindrops, their singer, Nemtheanga, opened the show with the lines “One day, I stood with my back to the wind/And the rain fell down”.
-The roar from the crowd swept, like incoming weather, across the space.
+The roar from the crowd swept, like incoming weather, across the pitch black space.
 By the time, fifteen minutes later, Nemtheanga sang “The Wilderness is gathering all its children in”, smoke machines had simulated a cloud-bound mountain peak.
 The music, like the stormy wet and wild imagery with which scholarship conjures metal’s crowds, seemed to assume that part of metal’s purpose is spatial dislocation: an imaginative translation from the city to somewhere weather-whipped and wild.

+I found numerous interviews in which musicians conceptualized metal’s aesthetics as rural, environmental, and wet.
+These often figure nature as active, emotionally-charged, and a context for human futures rather than, as in early Norwegian black metal, a retreat from the present.
+The quote from Maria Stock at the start of this article illustrates the ways in which metal’s techniques have undergone substantive shifts in meaning: the machine-like barrage of the blastbeat now often described without reference to aggression or hostility but, instead, as organic and overwhelmingly sad (Mandel: 2019).
 Other interviews, from the same time, reveal the infamously exclusive codes of belonging in metal’s most elitist scenes shifting in similar directions.
 “If you listen to Black Metal”, said Aaron Weaver of Wolves in the Throne Room, “but you don’t know what phase the moon is in or what wildflowers are blooming, then you have failed…the music is about wild forests, unfettered rivers, nature: furious and vengeful” (Brown: 2018).

-I recognized, as I hadn’t before, that when Weaver spoke of black metal as a “spiritual undercurrent to our world”, the word “undercurrent” was at least as significant as the term “spiritual”.
-His clear cold streams and life-giving springs nurture a particular vision of nature, cognate with Dylan Thomas’s “force that through the green fuse drives the flower”: world changing in the immensities that grow from tiny sources (Thomas: 1934).
-In its current North American forms, this is often shaped by musicians’ encounters with indigenous thought; it’s the polar opposite to Romantic wilderness discourse, as defined by scholars such as William Cronon, in which nature is passive, empty space (Cronon: 1995).
+I realised that when Weaver spoke of black metal as a “spiritual undercurrent to our world”, the word “undercurrent” was as significant as the term “spiritual”.
+The clear cold streams and life-giving springs of his lyrics nurture a vision of the natural world that’s cognate with Dylan Thomas’s “force that through the green fuse drives the flower”: the marginal background processes that transform everything (Thomas: 1934).
+In its North-American forms, this phenomenon is often shaped by musicians’ encounters with indigenous thought and is the polar opposite to the romantic wilderness discourse, as defined by scholars such as William Cronon, with which commentators have associated metal’s rural spaces (Cronon: 1996; 16; Collinson, 2019).

-I read interviews from scenes that are usually treated as entirely disconnected from this pine-scented metal of America’s Pacific Northwest, such as British death metal and grindcore, in which modern musicians and fans credit pioneers of the early scene, such as Carcass and Napalm Death, as the reason they and all their friends are environmentally conscious.
+I read interviews from scenes that are usually treated as entirely disconnected from the pine-scented metal of America’s Pacific Northwest, such as British death metal and grindcore, in which modern musicians and fans credit pioneers of the early scene, such as Carcass and Napalm Death, as the reason they and all their friends are environmentally conscious.
 A direct line can be traced from these bands to today’s thriving EVDM (Environmental Vegan Death Metal) scene which embodies a form of anti-humanism wildly different to any of those in black metal.
 I thought of the bands who’ve appeared onstage with high-profile environmentalists such as Paul Watson, and the embrace in progressive metal and metalcore of environmental organisations like Greenpeace and Sea Shepherd who, in turn, have made metal their signature soundworld.

-It shouldn’t have taken North Atlantic journeys to make me realise three things.
+It shouldn’t have taken North-Atlantic journeys to make me realise three things.
 First, that environmentalism is far from marginal to modern metal’s aesthetics and ideologies.
 Second, that metal is, in turn, central to modern environmental activism.
-And third, that environmentalism now cuts across all metal’s genre divides: some fans and musicians pursue eco-metal as a cross-generic scene in which punk, hardcore, black metal, grindcore, metalcore, as well as death, doom, black and progressive subgenres of metal all now coalesce.
-Thousands of metal musicians across the whole stylistic spectrum are now engaged in pursuing what new materialist theorists such as Donna Haraway and Karen Barad call “Worlding”: building answers to the question “what kind of worlds are needed at this time of ecological crisis?” and contributing to the “ongoing thought experiment the world performs with itself” (Haraway: ; Barad: 2015, 396).
+And third, that environmentalism now cuts across all metal’s genre divides: some fans and musicians pursue eco-metal as a cross-generic scene in which punk, hardcore, black metal, grindcore, metalcore, as well as death, doom, black and progressive subgenres of metal, all now coalesce.
+Thousands of metal musicians across the whole stylistic spectrum are now engaged in pursuing what new materialist theorists such as Donna Haraway and Karen Barad call “Worlding”: building answers to the question “what kind of worlds are needed at this time of ecological crisis?”
+(Haraway: 2004; Barad: 2015, 396).

 II